 But are the Chiado and Baixa neighborhoods nothing more than one giant tourist trap?
 Or are they worth a visit?

 Before dwelling on all the things you can do in Baixa Chiado without feeling you’re being ripped off as a gullible tourist, I need to tell you what Lisbon baixa (the Portuguese word for downtown) is all about.

 This is the area of Lisbon that best represents resilience, reinvention, and rebirth.
 It’s also been the stage for events of revolution and change.

 The earthquake of 1755 destroyed the whole downtown, the tsunami that followed washed away whatever was left, and all buildings burned down to ashes in a devastating sequence of related events.

 In 1908, the king of Portugal was murdered at Terreiro do Paço (also known as Praça do Comércio), and a republic was established two years later.

 In 1974, military troops and civilians gathered at Largo do Carmo wielding red carnations and celebrating the coup that led to the fall of the dictatorial regime that lasted for 48 years.

-Chiado was partially destroyed by a fire in 1988 that spread too quickly before the fire fighters could reach it in time.
+A fire partially destroyed Chiado in 1988 that spread too quickly before the firefighters could reach it in time.
 What you see now is the result of over 20 years of careful planning and reconstruction by a team of professionals led by renowned Portuguese architect Siza Vieira.

 So, for cultural tourists, there are a lot of layers to discover here, way beyond the crowds of travelers in the summer and the annoying tourist traps (you can’t prevent them from existing, but you can learn how to spot one in Lisbon).